Maharshi-Pathak/HA-notes/README.md

 # HA-notes
-thin are my notes for deploying, managing, improving the HA servers in 26+ homes over 2+ years
+these are my notes for deploying, managing, improving the HA servers in 26+ homes over 2+ years

 # Conducting a calendar based psuedo demand response event in 25 homes